Diegolusberg/android-guidelines/project_and_code_guidelines.md

 ### 1.4.1 Use self closing tags
 ![Optional](./assets/optional.png)

-When an XML element doesn't have any content, you __must__ use self closing tags.
+When an XML element doesn't have any contents, you __must__ use self closing tags.

 This is good: